psychobas/text2sdg_joss/paper.md

 # Features

 The `detect_sdg()` function identifies SDGs in texts that are provided via the `text` argument.
-The example below runs the `detect_sdg()` for the `projects` data set included in the package prints the results.
-The data set is character vector containing 500 descriptions of randomly selected University of Basel research projects that were funded by the Swiss National Science Foundation (https://p3.snf.ch/).
+The example below runs the `detect_sdg()` for the `projects` data set included in the package and prints the results.
+The data set is a character vector containing 500 descriptions of randomly selected University of Basel research projects that were funded by the Swiss National Science Foundation (https://p3.snf.ch/).
 The analysis produced a total of 461 matches using the three default query systems Aurora, Elsevier, and SIRIS.

 ```
 # detecting SDGs in projects